tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `shape`
 Returns an array describing the dimension of each nested array.
-Requires [#-isRectangular](#-isrectangular) as a precondition.
+Requires [isRectangular](#isrectangular) as a precondition.
 ```supercollider
 [4, 7, 6, 8].shape // [4]
 [[4, 7], [6, 8]].shape // [2, 2]